IBM 3800

 Later the 3800 family supported Advanced Function Presentation (AFP), a page description language with features similar to Xerox Corporation's Interpress or Adobe Systems' PostScript.

 The 3800 attached to a mainframe system via a parallel (Bus and Tag) channel.
 Support for two channels was available as an option.

-At the time of the announcement of the IBM 3900, a ComputerWorld Magazine article claimed there were over 10,000 IBM 3800s deployed worldwide.
+At the time of the announcement of the IBM 3900, a Computerworld article claimed there were over 10,000 IBM 3800s deployed worldwide.

-It was replaced by the IBM 3900, announced in 1990, and discontinued in 1999.
+The 3800 was replaced by the IBM 3900, announced in 1990.
+The 3800 was discontinued in 1999.

-Development and Manufacturing
+Development and manufacturing

 Development began in 1969 using a project code name of Jubilee.
 Later, the code name was changed to Argonaut.
 IBM did not however have a xerographic printer to base the Jubilee on (all IBM printers up to this point were mechanical printers, e.g., chain, print bar, train).
-This meant prototyping used an IBM Copier I, which was not capable of anywhere near the product goal of 1 million pages per month.
-Therefore, dramatic developments were required in areas such as: paper path handling, lasers and optics, toner fusion and control electronics.
+This meant prototyping used an IBM copier I, which was not capable of anywhere near the product goal of 1 million pages per month.
+Therefore, dramatic developments were required in areas such as paper path handling, lasers and optics, toner fusion, and control electronics.

 The IBM 3800 was developed and initially manufactured in San Jose, California.

-Manufacturing in the USA was transferred from San Jose to Tucson, Arizona with the opening of the Tucson plant in 1980.
+Manufacturing in the USA was transferred from San Jose to Tucson, Arizona, with the opening of the Tucson plant in 1980.
 This was a major effort considering the 3800 consisted of more than 9000 part numbers.
-This continued till IBM shutdown manufacturing in Tucson in 1989, with printer manufacturing moving to Charlotte, NC.
+This continued till IBM shut down manufacturing in Tucson in 1989, with printer manufacturing moving to Charlotte, North Carolina.

-For World trade export the IBM 3800 was also manufactured at the IBM plant at Järfälla, Sweden with the first 3800 shipping from there in November 1976 and continuing for more than eight years.
+For world trade export, the IBM 3800 was also manufactured at the IBM plant at Järfälla, Sweden, with the first 3800 shipping from there in November 1976.
+Manufacturing continued there for more than eight years.

-First plain paper laser printer
+First plain-paper laser printer

-There are competing claims about which device was the first commercially available plain paper laser printer.
+There are competing claims about which device was the first commercially available plain-paper laser printer.